fstamenkovic/ios_bike_marketplace/meeting_notes/meeting_2.md

 07:56pm: I added a PDF containing the view mockup to the repo.
 The mockup can be found [here](https://github.com/ECS189E/project-f19-tigers/commit/36c9db26cd493a196331993efed7437ca523fca1).

+# Plan for next week
+* Create a UI interface
+* Setup account functionality with Firebase and integrate with app
+* Setup marketplace functionality with Firebase and integrate with marketplace
+* Explore other areas of improvements

 Meeting ended at 12:45pm.
 Here is the [link](https://trello.com/b/54TKPcGT/ecs189e-project) to Trello.